-" moment is dropping something into water, as this seems to practically guarantee you're buying a replacement.
-But if you're quick enough, you may be able to throw one last Hail Mary and revive your digital device from the brink of death.
+A good majority of us have been there- that moment when you realize your phone is headed straight for a big puddle/tub/bowl of liquid.
+The moment that practically guarantees you have to buy a very expensive replacement.
+But if you're quick enough, you may be able to throw one last Hail Mary and revive your digital device from the brink of death with this pantry staple.

 What You Need

 - 2-4 cups instant rice